bogorad/bitvpn/README.md

 - **What:** A 20-byte code that is used to find the Exit Node on the public DHT.
 It **changes every day**.
 - **Purpose:** **Discovery.** Both the client and server calculate this code independently using a standard formula:
   `info_hash = SHA1(Permanent_Secret_Salt + Current_UTC_Date_String)`
 - The Exit Node announces itself to the DHT under this `info_hash`.
 Clients query the DHT for it.
-Because the `info_hash` is ephemeral and derived from a secret salt, it provides **location forward secrecy**: an adversary who compromises the salt in the future cannot discover which IP addresses the server used in the past.
+Because the `info_hash` is ephemeral and derived from a secret salt, it provides **location forward secrecy**.

 #### D. The Daily Obfuscation Key (The Dynamic Internal Secret)

 - **What:** A secret key used to encrypt the tunnel handshake itself.
 It also **changes every day**.
 - **Purpose:** **Payload Protection.** To prevent DPI from recognizing the structure of the XTLS handshake, we encrypt it before wrapping it in a BitTorrent message.
-This key is derived independently from the same source materials, ensuring it's different from the `info_hash`:
+This key is derived independently:
   `obfuscation_key = SHA1(Permanent_Secret_Salt + Current_UTC_Date_String + "tunnel_key_v1")`
-- This key is never transmitted; it's calculated by both sides and used to hide the handshake from prying eyes.
+- This key is never transmitted; it's calculated by both sides to hide the handshake.

+#### E. The Tunneling Protocol: XTLS (based on TLS 1.3)

+- **What:** The actual secure tunnel that carries the user's internet traffic is built using XTLS, a modern, high-performance variant of TLS 1.3.
+- **Purpose:** **Performance and Security.** This protocol is chosen for three key reasons:
+  1.  **Speed:** It is extremely fast, as **modern CPUs include hardware acceleration** (e.g., AES-NI) for its underlying cryptographic operations, making encryption and decryption highly efficient.
+  2.  **Modern Security:** It uses the latest, most secure cryptographic ciphers and has a faster, more secure handshake process than older protocols.
+  3.  **Battle-Tested:** It is the same core technology that secures the vast majority of the modern web (HTTPS), meaning it is robust, well-understood, and heavily scrutinized.

 ---